Have you thought about subscribing? It's free. seths.blog/subscribe

 Step 7: drain the lentils and add.
 Stir.

 Step 8: turn off the Instant Pot and reset it for ‘Beans’.
 Change the time down to 21 minutes.
 Lock the lid.
+(If using the kidney beans as well, up the time to 26 minutes.)

 That’s it.
 You’re done.
 When the timer goes off, release it.

 Please serve hot.
 Reheats many times.
 Freezes well.
 You can top it with more ghee or (yikes) cilantro, or with more spice or with yogurt.
+And definitely, truly, add some tamarind pulp.
+That’s key.